ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 3. Enter your ZIP code, city, or country and select a distance radius (25, 50, or 100 miles)

 Not all trials require the same number of in-person visits.
-Before dismissing a trial as "too far," check the visit schedule in the protocol summary:
+Before dismissing a trial because the nearest site is 90 miles away, check the protocol summary for mandatory on-site visit frequency during the active treatment phase — not just the total study duration.

 Trial Type Typical Visit Frequency Remote Options

-Phase 1 (safety) Weekly or more during dosing Limited — high monitoring needed
+Phase 1 (safety/dose-finding) Weekly or more during dosing Limited — intensive monitoring required

 Phase 2/3 chronic disease Monthly to quarterly Often available for follow-up visits